Often people say to me something like—

 Of course not…

-Knowing how other people have succeeded tells you little you need to know about creating your own pathway to success.
+Knowing how other people have succeeded tells you little about creating your own path to success.

-While there’s a lot to be learned from taking advantage of rich opportunities, herein lies the distinction between achieving successful results, and engineering success.
+While there’s a lot to be learned from taking advantage of rich opportunities, herein lies the distinction between achieving successful results, and engineering your path to success.

-Even the worst football team in the league will win a game every now and then, but the best teams, like Vince Lombardi’s Packers, build a systematic approach to winning that they know will work time and time again.
+Even the worst football team in the league will win a game every now and then.
+But the best teams, like Vince Lombardi’s Packers, build a systematic method to winning that they know will work time and time again.

-Ultimately, the most successful people are less focused on results, and more focused on engineering a pathway that leads to the success they want.
+Ultimately, the most successful people are less focused on results, and more focused on engineering a path to success.

 What Is Success To You?